Senior Dog Vaccination Schedule: 9 Essential Shots

 Adherence to these recommendations ensures that the immunological protection is sustained throughout the senior years, thereby contributing to a higher quality of life and potentially extending longevity.

 Make an appointment or get in touch to discuss your needs or concerns.
-We’re as close as a phone call or email away and we can arrange emergency and home visits, where practicable.
+We can arrange emergency visits and home visits, where practicable.

 Specialized Animal Physiotherapy: Restoring Mobility and Well-being